-Also, I swapped out the 70mm CPU fan over the Northbridge for an Evercool 60mm x 10mm PWM fan, which I affixed with threaded screws into the gaps between the heatsink vanes, and this was a much better solution.
+Also, I swapped out the 70mm CPU fan over the Northbridge for an Evercool 60mm x 10mm PWM fan, which I affixed with thread-cutting screws into the gaps between the heatsink vanes, and this was a much better solution.
 As a PWM fan, it runs off the motherboard fan controller rather than the external controller.

 I’ve been getting a weird intermittent problem under Ubuntu 14.04, Ubuntu 18.04, and Windows 7 Professional.
 It manifests as the USB mouse freezing for a few seconds, and keypresses on the keyboard getting lost or delayed.
 It only affects the USB ports, not the PS/2 ports.
 The problem resolves itself after a few seconds, but then recurs again a few seconds later.
 It is very frustrating!